dotnet/EntityFramework.Docs/entity-framework/core/get-started/wpf.md

 ## Test the WPF Application

-Compile and run the application.
+Compile and run the application by pressing **F5** or choosing **Debug &gt; Start Debugging**.
 The database should be automatically created with a file named `products.db`.
 Enter a category name and hit enter, then add products to the lower grid.
 Click save and watch the grid refresh with the database provided ids.
 Highlight a row and hit **Delete** to remove the row.
 The entity will be deleted when you click **Save**.

 ![Running application](_static/wpf-tutorial-app.jpg)